 Students must follow teacher policies on the use of the bathroom during class periods.
-There is a common sign-out book in each classroom with school issued bathroom passes that must be used.
-The bathroom passes are on lanyards and can be hung on the hooks inside bathroom stalls.
-One student is allowed at a time to use the bathroom during class periods, study, and homeroom.
+There is a common sign-out book in each classroom.
+One student is allowed at a time to use the bathroom during class periods, study, and WIN.
 Students are not to use the bathroom as a gathering space at any time.